Pitch, research, interview, write, file, edit, repeat: The joys and challenges of freelance writing

 Always be on the lookout for stories

 Most people have an interesting story to tell.
-And they come out at the most random of times.
 I have used friends as sources for many of my stories.
 Penny in the "case study" below is a good example.

 Don't be shy to pitch